dfelinto/blender-manual/manual/render/shader_nodes/converter/clamp.rst

    Min Max
       Constrain values between Min and Max.
    Range
       Constrain values between Min and Max.
-When Min > Max, constrain between Max and Min instead.
+When Min is greater than Max, constrain between Max and Min instead.